Toroidal grid minors and stretch in embedded graphs: Finding grids in the torus

+Finally, since $\dd^o$ is quasigood as well, but the sum of the ranks of its elements is strictly smaller than it was for~$\dd$ (by~$2$), we get a contradiction to the choice of $\dd$. \end{proof}

-\begin{claim} There is a collection of $q$ pairwise disjoint, pairwise homotopic noncontractible cycles in~$G$, each of which has a connected nonempty intersection with each cycle in $\cc$. \end{claim}
+\begin{claim} There exists a collection of $q$ pairwise disjoint, pairwise homotopic noncontractible cycles in~$G$, each of which has a connected nonempty intersection with each cycle in $\cc$. \end{claim}

-\begin{proof} It follows from Claim~\ref{clm_quasi} that the intersection sequence of each $D_j'$ is a $t$-fold repetition of the subsequence $\langle 1,2,\ldots,p\rangle$, for some nonnegative integer $t$.
+\begin{proof}\useInnerQed It follows from Claim~\ref{clm_quasi} that the intersection sequence of each $D_j'$ is a $t$-fold repetition of the subsequence $\langle 1,2,\ldots,p\rangle$, for some nonnegative integer $t$.
 If $t=1$, we are obviously done, so assume $t \ge 2$.
-Our task is to ``shortcut'' each $D_j'$ such that it ``winds only once'' in the direction orthogonal to $\alpha$ (more formally, to modify each $D_j'$ so that its homotopy type is $\alpha^r \beta$ for some integer $r$).
+Informally, our task is to ``shortcut'' each $D_j'$ such that it ``winds only once'' in the direction orthogonal to $\alpha$.
+See an illustration in Figure~\ref{fig:repairhomotopy}.